De creatura: Riddle 66

-side mid me sylfum.
-Saga hwæt ic hatte.

-I am greater than this middle-earth, less than a hand-worm, lighter than the moon, swifter than the sun.
-All the seas' tides are in my embraces and the earthen breast, the green fields.
-I touch the foundations, I sink under hell, I soar over the heavens, the glorious realm; I reach wide over the homeland of angels; I fill the earth abundantly, the entire world and the streams of the oceans with myself.
-Say what I am called.

 Riddle 66 has been praised for its tight composition, paring down the exuberant Riddle 40 to a cosmographical focus, giving an elegant structure and memorable form, most of which is paralleled in Riddle 94.

 Riddle 94

 Riddle 94 is mostly now lost due to damage to the Exeter Book.
 As edited by Krapp and Dobbie and translated by Sebo, Riddle 66 reads: